weblicht/reactprojecttemplate/README.md

 3. run `make init` from the project's root to initialize the project files with your project's name

    **Warning**: the script to initialize the project directory with a new project name is **very destructive** (it renames files, modifies file contents, and deletes the .git directory, which means you will not be able to recover your previous state) and presently has no safety checks.
 Do *not* run `make init` or `bin/rename.sh` unless you are sure you have no local git history that you wish to save.

+4. run `make dependencies` to install web UI dependences; a local `Node.js` installation is expected

 ## Development